vPeteWalker/leap_addon_bootcamp/onpremleap1_setup/onpremleap1_setup.rst

 .. note::

-   This step is not necessary if using two HPOC clusters in the same datacenter **NEEDS TO BE CONFIRMED**
+   **This step is necessary even if using two HPOC clusters in the same datacenter**

 - To open the ports for communication on the primary cluster, run the following command on any CVM of the **recovery** cluster.